Anurag561-tech/Interactive-Dashboard-for-Australian-Wildfire-Data/README.md

-# Wildfire Activity Analysis and Dashboard in Australia
+# Australian Wildfire Activity Analysis and Dashboard

 This project is divided into two main parts:
 1. **Analyzing the Wildfire Activities in Australia**